SiddhaK17/nato-alphabet-transcriber/README.md

 - Clear and concise transcription for valid input.
 - Robust error handling and immediate feedback for invalid input.
 - Case insensitive processing for user convenience.
-- Stability even with edge cases like empty or single-character input.
+- Stability even with edge cases like empty or single character input.

 ---

 ## ✨ Key Highlights

-The **NATO Alphabet Transcriber** is more than just a coding exercise — it is a **practical utility tool** that transforms ordinary words into their **standardized phonetic equivalents**.
-This project combines **data-driven logic, error-tolerant design, and real-world usability** into a clean and reliable Python program.
+The **NATO Alphabet Transcriber** is more than just a coding exercise.
+It is a **practical utility tool** that transforms ordinary words into their **standardized phonetic equivalents**.
+This project combines **data driven logic, error tolerant design, and real-world usability** into a clean and reliable Python program.

 ---